dev-ay/LiveProject/README.md

 > **Details:**
 > When the user clicks on an existing event, create a modal that displays the event details in plain text.
 Include an Edit button that opens an edit modal for making changes.
 ### Solution:
 This is where we would utilize a FullCalendar **callback**, specifically the "eventClick" callback.
+In other words, when the user clicks on an existing event on the calendar, the function you define under the "eventClick" attribute will be executed.

-In the **.fullcalendar()** constructor/initializer, add the following "eventClick" attribute:
+In the **.fullcalendar()** constructor/initializer, I add the following "eventClick" attribute:
 ```javascript
                 $('#calendarTimeOff').fullCalendar({